Linearizing Algebraic Matroids: Introduction

 reveals an algebraic condition for independence: the matrix of the joint distribution has rank one.
-Alternatively, if $X_1$ and $X_2$ are independent, then the $x_{ij}$ satisfy the polynomial relation $x_{00}x_{11} - x_{10}x_{01} = 0$.\footnote{The probability axioms would impose the additional constraints that $p_0,p_1,q_0, q_1 \ge 0$ and $1 = p_0 + p_1 = q_0 + q_1$.
-Because the inequalities make algebro-geometric study more difficult, the practice in algebraic statistics is to ignore these extra constraints.} We see from this derivation that the four quantities $x_{ij}$ in this {\em independence model} are algebraically dependent.
-For a general choice of any three, e.g., $x_{00} = x_{11} = x_{01} = \frac{1}{4}$, we can compute the last one, e.g., $x_{10} = (x_{00}x_{11}) / x_{01} = \frac{1}{4}$. \end{example} The preceding example has all the key ingredients motivating applied interest in algebraic matroids.
+Alternatively, if $X_1$ and $X_2$ are independent, then the $x_{ij}$ satisfy the polynomial relation $x_{00}x_{11} - x_{10}x_{01} = 0$.
+We see from this derivation that the four quantities $x_{ij}$ in this {\em independence model} are algebraically dependent.
+For a general choice of any three, e.g., $x_{00} = x_{11} = x_{01} = \frac{1}{4}$, we can compute the last one, e.g., $x_{10} = (x_{00}x_{11}) / x_{01} = \frac{1}{4}$.
+(To ensure that we get a probability distribution, as happens here, we need to add the inhomogeneous affine constraint $x_{00} + x_{01} + x_{10} + x_{11} = 1$, and non-negativity constraints $x_{ij}\ge 0$.
+The practice in algebraic statistics is to separate these from the rank constraint to get a homogeneous ideal, which can be studied algebro-geometrically, and then intersect with the simplex later.) \end{example} The preceding example has all the key ingredients motivating applied interest in algebraic matroids.
 The coordinates have a meaningful interpretation (here, as probabilities $x_{ij}$), and these coordinates must satisfy some nonlinear polynomial relations imposed by the application (here, the determinant certifying that $X_1$ and $X_0$ are independent).
 It is then natural to ask the purely combinatorial question: how do we capture which subsets of coordinates are dependent and which are independent?
 This is precisely the data captured by a matroid.